 The morning after: The night of 9 to 10 June will show how the voters in the EU have decided.
 Will there be a change of political direction in the European Parliament?
 Which parties have scored points in the election campaign, which have lost?
 What coalitions are possible in view of the results - and which are likely?

-At the EU to go breakfast on 10 June, Johannes Lindner, Nils Redeker and Thu Nguyen took a look at the first results the morning after the elections and analyse what they could mean for the coming EU legislative period.
+At the EU to go breakfast on 10 June, Johannes Lindner, Nils Redeker and Thu Nguyen take a look at the first results the morning after the elections and analyse what they could mean for the coming EU legislative period.
 The format: In 20 minutes, the election results will be reviewed, analysed and assessed.
 This will be followed by ten minutes of discussion.
 The event ends at 9.00 am after just 30 minutes.

-• 8.30 am: Presentation of the election results
+- 8.30 am: Presentation of the election results

-• 8:40 am: Analyses and assessments
+- 8:40 am: Analyses and assessments

-• 8.50 am: Questions and answers
+- 8.50 am: Questions and answers

-• 9:00 am: Off to the office
+- 9:00 am: Off to the office